Community Development Tip – December 2014

-Building trust and relationship with a group of strangers usually does take time but we can shortcut this process by getting across the gap that exists between any two cultures by preparing ourselves properly.
+Building relationships with a group of strangers usually does take time but we can shortcut this process by getting across the gap that exists between any two cultures by preparing ourselves properly.

 If I was in your shoes the first thing I would do is learn an Aboriginal language.

-When you do this you will not only be learning an Original Australian language but you will also be learning some of the Original Australian culture.
-At the same time you will also start to learn how the people construct knowledge and thinking.
+When you do this you will not only be learning an Original Australian language but you will also be learning some of the Original Australian cultures.
+At the same time, you will also start to learn how the people construct knowledge and thinking.
 Let me give you an example.

 If you learn an Aboriginal Language you will learn very quickly that the original languages spoken in Australia have different pronouns than English and you will also learn these languages have a very complicated grammar structure; a grammar structure I still struggle with.
 They also have a very useful pronoun that groups ‘he, she and it’ into one word.
 Wouldn’t that be great in English?

 Learning language increases your thinking power and your ability to see things from another point of view, so you start to see the world through different eyes; the People’s eyes.
 This learning is usually subtle as you start to discover and deal with a new language.

 This will help you move out of a mainstream mindset and become more bicultural and recognise that all of us carry particular biases that are not always helpful when we meet people of another culture.

 Finally, you will also discover how hard it is to learn and speak another language.
 This will help you have more latitude, understanding and respect for people who speak English as a second or even fifth language and get things wrong sometimes.

 But more important than all this it will help you build that trust and relationship in a truly magical way.

 It was 1995 and I had just come back to Arnhem Land after being away for eight years due to ill health.
 I was visiting one of the local communities and sitting outside the local store waiting for my wife to come and pick me up.